realworldocaml/book/en/10-functors.md

 This pattern comes up quite a bit in Core, and is used to for a variety of purposes.

-- Adding comparison-based datastructures like maps and sets, based on the `Comparable` interface.
+- Adding comparison-based data structures like maps and sets, based on the `Comparable` interface.
-- Adding hash-based datastructures like hash sets and hash heaps.
+- Adding hash-based data structures like hash sets and hash heaps.
 - Support for so-called monadic libraries, like the ones discussed in [xref](#error-handling) and [xref](#concurrent-programming-with-async).
 Here, the functor is